unahouExosite/docs/portals/README.md

 Step 1 of 2: Send a reset password email to user account.

+##### Permissions

+* Any one can use this endpoint to reset password.

 ##### Request

-Request body is a JSON object.
+* Request body is a JSON object.
 Currently only the following key may be included:
     * `"email"` - User email (required)
     If you send any keys besides these, it will do nothing.

 ##### Response

-On success, response has HTTP status 202.

-On failure, response has HTTP status of 400 or greater.
+* `202 Accepted`: Returned along with a body containing a message if reset password allowed, will receive a reset password email.
+* `400 Bad Request`: one of the following:
+    * Returned if the email address has not registered.
+    * Returned if request body is invalid.

 ##### Example